 Each spring, we tend to receive a spike in inquiries regarding baby animal sightings.
 With all the spring newborns around, it’s only natural that baby birds and animals are the subjects of much curiosity and concern.

 "I found a baby animal.
 What do I do?"

 Concern over these cute little ones is understandable.
-They are so small (so cute!) and often look vulnerable out on their own in a big world.
-Take a look at these handy guides provided by author Shannon K. Jacobs regarding what action to take after finding a baby animal or baby bird:
+They are so small (so cute!) and often appear vulnerable out on their own in the wild.

-As you see here, it’s often okay and, in many cases, preferable to leave the babies where you found them and trust that Mother Nature knows what she's doing.
+As you see here, it’s often okay and, in many cases, preferable to leave the babies where you found them and trust that nature takes care of its own.

-- FortWhyte does not provide animal rehabilitation services
+- FortWhyte Alive does not provide animal rehabilitation services.

 - If you do find a baby animal that is in need of care (after following the guidelines above), please contact the Wildlife Haven Rehabilitation Centre or Prairie Wildlife Rehabilitation Centre.